Walpole Island First Nation

 Walpole Island is an island and First Nation reserve in southwestern Ontario, Canada, on the border between Ontario and Michigan in the United States.
-It is located in the mouth of the St. Clair River on Lake St. Clair, about 121 km by road from Windsor, Ontario and 124 km from Detroit, Michigan.
+It is located in the mouth of the Saint Clair River on Lake Saint Clair, about 121 km by road from Windsor, Ontario, and 124 km from Detroit, Michigan.

+Walpole Island is given (but disputed) as the resting place of Tecumseh, a 19th-century leader of the Shawnee of much renown for his resistance against American westward expansion by forming Tecumseh's confederacy and starting Tecumseh's War.